mothur/mothur.github.io/_wiki/Cluster.md

 consider either contributing to the mothur project or contacting the developers and we\'ll see what we can do.
 The opticlust algorithm is the default option.
-For this tutorial you should download the [ Final.zip](Media:Final.zip) file and decompress it.
+For this tutorial you should download the [ Final.zip](https://mothur.s3.us-east-2.amazonaws.com/wiki/final.zip) file and decompress it.

 ## Default settings